 Kyle Cucco is a construction worker turned documentary filmmaker.

 Just after World War II Kyle's grandfather came across the Atlantic Ocean on a ship, disembarking at Pier 21 in Halifax, where he and many other Italian immigrants set out to make a new life in Canada.
 He and his uncle, cousins, and eventually his brothers took a train to Ontario, where they founded a construction company that thrives to this day.
 The company is named after the street in Toronto they all lived on.

 The history on the other side of Kyle's family stretches back farther, to Irish, English and Scottish immigrants who made lives as farmers in rural Ontario.
 One offshoot of the family tree descends from the founders of the town Lakefield, ON.
 Another's roots come from Almonte, the home of the inventor of Basketball.

-Ashley Brook has over eight years' experience in the film + television industry in Toronto.
-She has credits on a variety of acclaimed projects including series for Discovery Channel, National Geographic and VICE, cinematic virtual reality films, and theatrical feature docs like Anthropocene (TMN), Long Time Running: The Tragically Hip (TMN), and Tales From The Organ Trade (HBO).
-Ashley is currently working as a producer and associate producer/researcher on multiple documentary and 360 VR productions in Toronto.
+Ashley Brook has been working in the documentary film and television industry for the past ten years.
+She has credits on a variety of internationally acclaimed projects including series and one-offs for HBO, CBC, Discovery, National Geographic and VICE, cinematic virtual reality films, and Canadian feature docs like Long Time Running and Anthropocene.
+In 2015 Ashley was selected as one of 8 emerging filmmakers to take part in the DOC Institute Breakthrough Program at Hot Docs.
+She is currently working as a producer, director, and writer on multiple productions in Toronto.

 Josef Beeby has been working in documentary since graduating Ryerson University, on shows for History Television and Discovery Channel.
 He has also taken on roles as writer, director, editor and director of photography on a variety of independent documentaries, including 'I Thought I Told You To Shut Up!!' which screened at the 2015 HotDocs film festival.
 He is currently the Head of Post Production at Saloon Media in Toronto.